Sudharmabg/IMDB-Movie-Data-Visualization-/README.md

     c) Extracting the movies with a negative profit and storing them in a new dataframe - neg_profit
     d) MetaCritic score is on a scale of 100 whereas the IMDb_rating is on a scale of 10 hence converting the MetaCritic column to a scale of 10.
     e) Combining the dataframes by genre

+2. Data Analysis :-
+    Plotting graphs using seaborn and matplotlib to derive inferences on
+            a) Genre
+            b) Gender and Genre
+            c) US viewers vs Non US viewers
+            d) Top 1000 voters vs Genre